Showing 1 - 1 OF 1

 In addition to financial assistance NMCRS also provides many valuable services.
-These services include baby budget classes for new and expectant parents, a visiting nurse program, a layette program as well as a thrift shop at Pearl Harbor.
+These services include Budget for Baby workshops for new and expectant parents, a layette program as well as a thrift shop at Pearl Harbor.

 Volunteers are the backbone of NMCRS.
-Volunteers are receptionists, caseworkers, thrift shop workers and clerical and computer personnel.
-NMCRS in Hawaii is also fortunate to have a number of senior citizens from all over Oahu who sew, knit and crochet items for the baby layette program.
+Volunteers are client services assistants, caseworkers, thrift shop workers and clerical and computer personnel.
+NMCRS is also fortunate to have a number of volunteers who sew, knit and crochet items for the baby layette program.

 Hours of operation are from 8 a.m. to 4 p.m., Monday through Friday.
 The office is located in Building 1514 at the Makalapa Gate on Joint Base Pearl Harbor Hickam, Naval Base Pearl Harbor.
 Contact the office at 808-473-0282.
-For emergencies occurring after hours, contact the American Red Cross at 877-272-7337 and request NMCRS assistance.
+For emergencies occurring on holidays or after hours, contact the American Red Cross at 877-272-7337 and request NMCRS assistance.

 The Salvation Army is located at 2950 Manoa Road in Honolulu, HI 96822 and can be reached by calling 808-988-2136.
 The division covers the Hawaiian Islands and the following Pacific Islands: Guam, Republic of the Marshall Islands, and the Federated States of Micronesia.
 E-Mail: email@example.com

 If you experience an emergency while en route to your new duty station, you can contact any chapter of the American Red Cross for assistance to notify your family and/or your destination command.
 If your emergency requires financial assistance, contact the nearest American Red Cross, Navy-Marine Corps Relief Society, Army Emergency Relief or Air Force Aid Society.
 You may also contact your nearest Military and Family Support Center for information and referral services.
 During transit, you may also contact the nearest military installation for help.
 There are many people within the military community available to help and support you in a time of need, so do not hesitate to ask.

 The Aloha United Way